BabylonJS/Documentation/content/How_To/environment/Skybox.md

 (Note, despite being a "Texture", CubeTexture can ONLY be used with [reflectionTexture and refractionTexture](/materials/using/reflectionTexture), NOT other Material properties like diffuseTexture.
 [See below](#makingtheskybox) for how to make this work for a skybox.)

 ## Making or Finding Skybox Images
-These are some example skybox images:
+This is an example set of skybox images:

 <table><tbody><tr>
 <td><img src="/img/getstarted/skybox_px.jpg" width="100" height="100" caption="skybox_px.jpg" alt="some clouds"/></td>